radius-project/docs/docs/content/tutorials/new-app/index.md

    There are a few important things to note about the application definition:

    - **`id`** is the fully-qualified UCP resource ID of the application.
 This value is used to uniquely identify the application in the Radius system.
-   - **`location`** is the location of the application.
-For now, all applications are deployed to the `global` location.
+   - **`location`** is the _where_ your Application resides.
+For now, all applications are deployed to the `global` location, which corresponds to the cluster where Radius is running.
-   - **`environment`** specifies where the application will be deployed.
-In this case, the application will be deployed into the `default` environment that was created by `rad init`.
+   - **`environment`** specifies the Radius Environment which the Applications "binds" to at deployment.
+This is what determines where containers should run (_Kubernetes_) and which namespace to deploy into (_prefixed with "default"_).
+In this case, the application will be deployed into the `default` Environment that was created by `rad init`.
-   - **`compute`** specifies where running services in the Application will be deployed.
+   - **`compute`** specifies the hosting platform where running services in the Application will run.
 In this case, the services will be deployed into the `default-myapp` Kubernetes namespace within the same cluster where Radius is installed.

 1. Let's take a look inside the Application to see what's deployed.
 Run [`rad app connections`]({{< ref rad_application_connections >}}) to print the Application's resources and relationships: